MarkusJx/autobet/README.md

 BTW, this script does **not** use any glitches or inject code into the game.
 Just plain taking-over-your-mouse-action.
 **Keep in mind that there's no guarantee that Rockstar will not ban you for using this script**.
-It is pretty unlikely for them to do so but it might happen
+It is pretty unlikely for them to do so but it might happen.

 ## Download